-If at the Medical School, call: Protective Services (314) 362-4357 then WUPD (314) 935-5555
+If at the Medical School, call:

-North Campus, South Campus, West Campus, or Tyson Research: 911 then WUPD (314) 935-5555
+Protective Services (314) 362-4357 North Campus, South Campus, West Campus, or Tyson Research:

 Off Campus:

 If the telephones in the building or your own cellular phone are not working, use any Blue Light Phone on campus.
 They are connected to the emergency communications center.